eighty20results/e20r-mailchimp-for-membership-plugins/readme.txt

 Select the member plugin you have installed and activated on the site.
 This ensures the plugin loads the correct compatibility module.
 See the listing below for the currently supported compatibility modules.

 == Email address to use for subscription ==
-NOTE: This option is only available once you've selected the WooCommerce compatibility module and saved the settings.
+This setting is only available once you've selected the WooCommerce compatibility module and saved the settings.

-The setting is used to select the email address to use with the MailChimp list(s).
-It's entirely possible for a user to be logged in to your system with one email address, but order in the WooCommerce shop on behalf of different billing address/user.
+It is used to select the email address use when subscribing to the MailChimp list(s).
+It is possible for a user to be logged in to your system with one email address, but then order in the WooCommerce shop on behalf of different billing address/user.
 This setting lets you specify whether to use the email address of the logged in user, or that of the billing address.
 The default is the Billing address email.

+Please note that if the email address specified as the Billing email doesn't link to a user account on your WordPress system, we will default to using the user account either created or logged in to when the order was paid for.
+It's (currently!) not possible to add anonymous orders to the MailChimp list(s).

 = User selectable for checkout/profile (opt-in) =
 The user can opt in to one or more additional list(s) during the checkout phase for the shop/plugin you have an active compatibility module for, if they choose.
 Select the lists to offer them by holding down the CTRL or Command (MacOS) key and clicking on the list name.
 To deselect one or more selected lists, hold down the CTRL or Command (MacOS) key and click the list to deselect.